nishantjoshi-007/GlowStrike/README.md

 - Customizable Match Settings: Before each game, select your desired victory condition by choosing the number of points needed to win the match.
 Options include 5, 7, or 9 points, allowing for quick games or more extended battles.

 ## :running: Run Locally
-To Run Locally, Clone this branch in Glowing Pong repository:
+To Run Locally, Clone this branch in Glow Strike repository:
 ```bash
 git clone -b local_deployment --single-branch https://github.com/nishantjoshi-007/GlowStrike.git
 ```